1. Fight Condensation With A Plastic Bag

 3. Rain Covers

 Whilst it is pretty obvious that a rain cover can also protect your gear from snow, I thought I would take the opportunity to pass on some of my experience with rain covers so that you can make an informed buying decision.
-I never like to let the weather dictate whether I can shoot or not, because sometimes it’s taken me a lot of time and money to get to a location.
+I never like to let the weather dictate whether I can shoot or not, because sometimes it has taken me a lot of time and money to get to a location.
 I’ve got to try and come back with something, no-matter what mother nature is throwing at me.
-In cold environments, this often means occasional snow!
-Even if it’s not falling, it’s often drifting around on lake ice in places like Banff and Iceland.
+In cold environments this often means dealing with occasional snow and even if it’s not falling, it’s often drifting around on frozen lakes in places like Banff and Iceland.
 It doesn’t hurt to cover up your camera, particularly if you don’t have the more expensive pro-level gear that is weather sealed.